 - Red Bird Golf Links –Call: 828-743-1991 is an executive nine-hole course.

-Horse Back Riding
+Horse Back Riding:

 Enjoy a day of riding on Cashiers local trails.
 The following companies offer trail rides:

-Boating and Fishing
+Boating and Fishing:

 Enjoy the beautiful Lake Glenville or any of the many streams and lakes in our area.

-Boat rentals (pontoon boats, bass boats, and kayaks) are available at Signal Ridge Marina (Call: 828-743-2143 or http://www.signalridgemarina.com ), the only marina directly on Lake Glenville.
+- Signal Ridge Marina Boat rentals (pontoon boats, bass boats, and kayaks) are available at (Call: 828-743-2143, the only marina directly on Lake Glenville.
 At about 3500 feet elevation, Lake Glenville is the highest large reservoir in the eastern U.S., with over 1400 acres of water surface.
 The lake’s cool mountain waters are perfect for skiing and fishing.
-Fishing for Small and Large-mouth Bass, Walleye, Trout, and Bream is easiest by boat.
+Fishing for Small and Largemouth Bass, Walleye, Trout, and Bream is easiest by boat.
 Signal Ridge Marina is less than ten minutes north of Cashiers.

-Brookings Orvis Call: 828-743-3768 http://www.brookingsonline.com
+- Brookings Orvis Call: 828-743-3768

-- The WNC Fly Fishing Trail http://www.flyfishingtrail.com
+- The WNC Fly Fishing Trail

 Cashiers is known for it’s many antique and gift shops.
 Enjoy the new walking path that loops around town and allows you to walk to most of the shops and restaurants.

 There are 19 waterfalls in the Cashiers area, including the king of them all, Whitewater Falls, one of the tallest in eastern North America.
 Be sure to ask us at check-in for a map to the waterfalls.

-An 1840 estate house on the National Register of Historic Places is located just 1 mile south of Cashiers.
+- The Zachary-Tolbert House an 1840 estate house on the National Register of Historic Places is located just 1 mile south of Cashiers.
 This rare example of Greek Revival-style architecture was built by one of the founders of Cashiers, Mordecai Zachary.
 The house’s furniture, handcrafted by Zachary, is believed to be the largest collection of Plain Style furniture by a single maker.
 The house is open for guided tours each Friday and Saturday from June through September.
 The grounds (with short easy hiking trails) are open to the public year ’round.

 - The Highlands Nature Center and Biological Station has a host of exhibits on the mountain eco-system and biodiversity, including live animals, hands-on-stations, plus an archeological exhibits.
 Their grounds are a great place for a picnic!

-The Brevard Music Center offers wonderful concerts and plays during the summer months.
+- The Brevard Music Center offers wonderful concerts and plays during the summer months.

-Gorges State Park is a beautiful and fairly new area that, after significant upgrades, has just been re-opened to the public.
+- Gorges State Park is a beautiful and fairly new area that, after significant upgrades, has just been re-opened to the public.
 Gorges’ the only NC state park west of Asheville.
 The park is home to nearly 125 rare and endangered plant and animal species, including Oconee Bells, Pink Lady’s Slippers, and the turquoise darter.
 Recent improvements to the park include new trails and overlooks and expanded parking.

 - The Pisgah Center for Wildlife Education is a fun place for the whole family.
 There are also some pretty waterfalls nearby.
 If you decide to go the Pisgah Center, then continue on to the Cradle of Forestry

-Go on a drive to see the “shadow of the bear” http://www.visitnc.com/journeys/articles/fall-color-l-fall-fishing/1/in-search-of-the-shadow-of-the-bear
+- Shadow of the Bear – Go on a drive to see the “shadow of the bear”

-Adventure Depot (828-743-2052) offers a wide variety of fun outdoor activities, including whitewater rafting, hiking tours, rappelling, whitewater kayaking, canoe tours, llama trekking, driving tours, fly fishing guides, horseback riding, golf packages, and biking tours.
+Adventure Depot ((828) 743-2052) offers a wide variety of fun outdoor activities, including whitewater rafting, hiking tours, rappelling, whitewater kayaking, canoe tours, llama trekking, driving tours, fly fishing guides, horseback riding, golf packages, and biking tours.
 They also offer youth adventures for 8-15 yr. old.